vannguyengd/gooddata-ui/website/versioned_docs/version-4.1.1/ht_build_app.md

     import { Visualization } from '@gooddata/react-components';
     ```

-3. Create a `Visualization` component in your app, and provide it with the project ID and the visualization identifier that you obtained at Step 1:
+3. Create a `Visualization` component in your app, and provide it with the workspace ID and the visualization identifier that you obtained at Step 1:
     ```javascript
     // be sure to wrap the component in block-element with non-auto height
     <div style={{ height: 300 }}>